 Physicians Appreciation of the Signs of a Heart Attack in Their Patients

 The American Heart Association reports that over 927,000 citizens died as a result of heart issues in 2002.
-These heart issues included heart attacks, experience of stroke, heart defects, heart failure and an increased blood pressure.
-One in every Americans dies every 34 seconds as a result of a heart disease issue.
+These heart issues included heart attacks, the experience of stroke, heart defects, heart failure and an increased blood pressure.

 There are signs that a person is in the midst of experiencing a heart attack, and it is vital for doctors to be able to recognize these signs.
 The following signs of a heart attack include the following:

-- Pain in the chest area and spreading throughout the arm, shoulder, jaw or back areas
+- Pain in the chest area that spreads throughout the arm, shoulder, jaw or back areas

 - Freezing of the muscles